K3b

 K3b (from KDE Burn Baby Burn) is a CD, DVD and Blu-ray authoring application by KDE for Unix-like computer operating systems.
 It provides a graphical user interface to perform most CD/DVD burning tasks like creating an Audio CD from a set of audio files or copying a CD/DVD, as well as more advanced tasks such as burning eMoviX CD/DVDs.
 It can also perform direct disc-to-disc copies.

 Overview

 The program has many default settings which can be customized by more experienced users.
 The actual disc recording in K3b is done by the command line utilities cdrecord or cdrkit, cdrdao, and growisofs.
-As of version 1.0, K3b features a built-in DVD ripper.
+K3b also features a built-in DVD ripper.

 As is the case with most KDE applications, K3b is written in the C++ programming language and uses the Qt GUI toolkit.
 Released under the GNU General Public License, K3b is free software.

 A first alpha of a KDE Platform 4 version of K3b was released on 22 April 2009, the second on 27 May 2009 and a third on 14 October 2009.

 K3b is a software project that was started in 1998, and is one of the mainstays of the KDE desktop.